Riley Darnell

 Riley Carlisle Darnell (May 13, 1940 - October 2, 2020) was an American politician and lawyer who served in the Tennessee House of Representatives from the 67th district, Tennessee Senate from the 22nd district, Majority Leader of the Tennessee Senate, and as Tennessee Secretary of State as a member of the Democratic Party.

 Darnell was born in Clarksville, Tennessee, and educated at Clarksville High School, Austin Peay State University, and Vanderbilt University Law School.
 In 1970, he was elected to the Tennessee House of Representatives with the Democratic nomination, and during his tenure in the House of Representatives, he served on the Judicial, Finance, and Fiscal Review committees.
 In 1980, he was elected to the Tennessee Senate, and during his tenure in the Senate, he served on the Transportation, Ethics, Finance Ways and Means, Fiscal Review, and the Children and Youth committees.

 Darnell unsuccessfully sought the position of Speaker of the Senate against incumbent John Shelton Wilder in 1986.
 In 1989, he was selected to serve as Majority Leader of the Tennessee Senate.
-He lost re-election in 1992 but successfully defeated incumbent Secretary of State Bryant Millsaps and served in that position until 2009.
+He lost re-election in 1992 but defeated incumbent Secretary of State Bryant Millsaps and served in that position until 2009.